 And here's the double room for Mako and me.
 Pretty much just four walls, two beds, and that amount of floor space between the beds.

-...this pagoda on the left.
+This was the view from our room.
+I should have taken this on a clear day, but during the rainy season, there are far more cloudy days than clear ones.
+See that pagoda on the right?
+That's the same as......this pagoda on the left.
 I was walking through here by myself and realized it wasn't cloudy, and also realized I had my camera in my pocket, so I snapped this shot.
 We're in the Asakusa area of Tokyo here, and this is Senso-ji, the big Buddhist temple with the iconic Kaminari-mon, or Thunder Gate.

 Here's Kaminari-mon in the evening, with a passing group of junior high school students on a school trip to Tokyo.